mhanf/ShinyRating/README.md

 ## License

-The ShinyRating package as a whole is licensed under the HIPPOCRATIC license.
+The ShinyRating package as a whole is licensed under the [GPLv3](https://www.fsf.org/) license.The animate.css library used in this package is licensed under the [HL3](https://firstdonoharm.dev/) license.